-Consistent with this approach, the Fund may invest in U.S. government securities and foreign government bonds, as well as U.S. and foreign corporate bonds and debentures, asset-backed securities.
+Consistent with this approach, the Fund may invest in U.S. government securities and foreign government bonds, as well as U.S. and foreign corporate bonds and debentures, asset-backed securities, mortgage-backed securities and convertible securities.
 The Fund also may invest in corporate loans.
 Securities in which the Fund invests may pay interest on either a fixed-rate or a variable-rate basis.
 The Fund may invest in securities issued by foreign issuers, including those that are located in emerging market countries, although the Fund does not invest more than 65% of its net assets, at the time of purchase, in emerging market securities.
 Many foreign securities are denominated in currencies other than the U.S. dollar.